-A burglary can apply to any type of crime such as stalking, or sexual harassment, or assault, or even rape, whether or not the intended criminal act was carried out.
-Burglary traditionally referred to breaking into a residence under the darkness of night, but today it has expanded to virtually any criminal entry into a building regardless of the time of day.
+A burglary can apply to any type of crime such as stalking, or sexual harassment, or assault, or even rape whether or not the intended criminal act was carried out.
+Initially burglary referred to breaking into a residence under the darkness of night, but today it has expanded to virtually any criminal entry into a building regardless of the time of day.

 Under §2911.12 it is unlawful for a person to trespass an occupied structure or in a separately secured or separately occupied portion of an occupied structure with the purpose of committing any criminal offense.
 Under this section, it can include either a permanent or a temporary habitation where any person is living.
 In simple terms it's against the law to enter any occupied structure or dwelling with the purpose of committing any criminal offense.
 For example, it would not only be illegal to break and enter into someone's home for the purpose of assaulting a person, or raping them, or stealing their property, but it could also be considered illegal to enter someone's garage or any other structure with the purpose of committing a criminal offense.